 You’re forced to pack lighter when you tour.
 If you’re going from eight panniers to four, you’re going to need to shave some kit!

-Great option for those who can’t ride a bike on their own.
-If you are vision impaired or not confident to ride a bike yourself, find a pilot.
+A great option for those who can’t ride a bike on their own.
+If you are vision-impaired or not confident to ride a bike yourself, find a pilot.

 It makes you smile… and it makes others smile!
 We get lots more car horns, train whistles and waves on the road.
 If we’re waiting at the traffic lights, we are the first to leave because everybody else is too busy staring at us and not the green traffic light.

 Manoeuvring the bike.
 The bike is longer, so it takes some time to master three-point turns, up/down curbs and sneaking through traffic gaps.
 As the bike is so heavy when loaded, stairs become your enemy.
 If you want to go easy on your tandem, you MUST take off most of your panniers first and make sure you lift the front and rear wheel up when the chainrings get close to the top step!

 Rough roads are harder and slower.
 In order to protect the rear riders’ comfort and rear wheel, we can not afford to be as careless as you might be on a solo bike.

 They’re harder to take on a plane.
 With standard bike boxes mostly out of the question, taking a tandem on a plane requires slightly more planning.
 If your tandem frame breaks apart you won’t have any issues.
 That said, many airlines will allow you to take a full-length tandem on, as long as it’s within the weight restriction.
 For more on this subject, please read below.

 You will probably have wheel problems.
 You need really strong wheels to tour on a tandem.